Graylog2/graylog-ansible-role/README.md

       tags: graylog
 ```

+- Create a playbook file with that content, e.g. `your_playbook.yml`
-- Fetch this role `ansible-galaxy install -p ./roles Graylog2.graylog-ansible-role`
+- Fetch this role `ansible-galaxy install -n -p ./roles Graylog2.graylog-ansible-role`
 - Install role's dependencies `ansible-galaxy install -r roles/Graylog2.graylog-ansible-role/requirements.yml -p ./roles`
-- Run the playbook with `ansible-playbook your_playbook.yml -i "127.0.0.1,"`
+- Apply the playbook to a Vagrant box `ansible-playbook your_playbook.yml -i "127.0.0.1:2222,"`
-- Login to Graylog by opening `http://<host IP>:9000` in your browser.
+- Login to Graylog by opening `http://127.0.0.1:9000` in your browser.
 Default username and password is `admin`

 Variables
 --------